HornetGeek/DRF_task/README.md

-# DRF_task
+# DRF_task with django rest framwork

-# Create CRUD operations on client and employe and authentication, autherization
+# Create CRUD operations on client and employe and authentication, autherization with JWT

 ## How to run it ?